 - The refund will be made through the same payment method used to make the entry (payment by debit/credit card or bank transfer) as soon as the medical documentation has been verified.

-9.2 The refund of an entry made with the ‘Regala’ product (gift) will be made electronically in a Running Card (+ info), which the runner can use in whole or in part for future entries, and/or or in the services provided by future editions of the Valencia Half-Marathon, the Valencia Marathon and/or the 10-kilometre Valencia Trinidad Alfonso Race.
+9.2 The refund of an entry made with the ‘Regala’ (‘give a present’) product will be made electronically in a Running Card (+ info), which the runner can use in whole or in part for future entries and/or the services provided by future editions of the Valencia Half-Marathon, the Valencia Marathon Trinidad Alfonso Race.

-Bibs and chips will only be handed over at THE RUNNERS’ FAIR on Friday the 25th and Saturday the 26th of October give 9 A.M. and 8 P.M.
+Bibs and chips will only be handed over at THE RUNNERS’ EXPO on Friday the 23th and Saturday the 24th of October give 9 A.M. and 9 P.M.

 10.1 If the runner cannot pick these up in person. he/she must authorise someone else to do so by presenting the requisite documentation through the self-management area.
 Bibs will not be handed over to those who do not comply with these requirements.